connormcole/Covid_Research_Project/README.md

 HA1: Mask mandate does prevent COVID-19 transmission.

 H02.1: Vaccination does not prevent COVID-19 transmission.

 HA2.2: Vaccination helps prevent COVID-19 transmission

 H02.2: Vaccination does not reduce hospitalization.

 HA2.2: Vaccination helps reduce hospitalization.

-H02.3: Vaccination does not reduce death rates
+H02.3: Vaccination does not reduce death rates.

 HA2.3: Vaccination does reduce death rates.
  ### Data Sources
 The two sources we have picked are